Top 7 Oil Pulling Benefits Explained: Does It Really Work?

 What Oils Should Be Used For Oil Pulling?

-Every kind of oil is going to have a positive effect on the body via Oil Pulling.
+The effect of Oil Pulling will have a positive effect on the body with any type of oil that you use.
 Don’t stress too much about the kind of oil you’re pulling with!
 However, there are a number of varying opinions when it comes to which oil is most effective.
 Traditionally, Sesame Oil has been the oil of choice for modern Oil Pullers.
-Some note the high concentration of omega-6 acids found in Sesame Oil, however, and therefore favor Coconut Oil.
+Some note the high concentration of omega-6 acids found in Sesame Oil, however, and therefore favor Coconut Oil Pulling.

-Oil Pulling Before And After Results 2018
+Oil Pulling Before And After Results 2019

-I began Oil Pulling with natural avocado oil – 1.5 tablespoons of the stuff for 12 minutes precisely – every morning for a period of two weeks.
+I began Oil Pulling with natural avocado oil -- 1.5 tablespoons of the stuff for 12 minutes precisely -- every morning for a period of two weeks.
 I did this before brushing my teeth for maximum effect, and I never once cheated myself in terms of time.
 The results were impressive, noticeable and satisfying.

 More so, while I’ve never suffered from particularly bad morning breath, I was never breathing a fresher scent than I was while Oil Pulling.
-That alone has been incentive enough for me to continue pulling for shorter, more irregular periods of time – think 3-6 minutes a couple of mornings per week.
+That alone has been incentive enough for me to continue pulling for shorter, more irregular periods of time -- think 3-6 minutes a couple of mornings per week.
 And as for my non-anecdotal oral health, well, what can I say?
 My teeth felt great before Oil Pulling, and they feel great now.
 At worst I can say that it certainly can’t hurt!
-And just to double down on my maxed-out mouth, I’ve been using my own DIY Lip Scrub – check it out!
+And just to double down on my maxed-out mouth, I’ve been using my own DIY Lip Scrub -- check it out!

 The good news is, a very large percentage of our population does practice some kind of mouth-cleansing process, whether it be tooth brushing, flossing, or even just use of mouth wash.
 However, if you want to be doing all you can to maximize these efforts, you should be Oil Pulling.
 Taking care of your mouth is one of the most important things you can do in order to ensure health and quality of life.

-Not only can Oil Pulling help to improve your oral health, it works to prevent infection and disease in the body, as well as improve the workings of the bodily functions you experience on a daily basis.
+Not only can Oil Pulling help to improve your oral health, but it also works to prevent infection and disease in the body, as well as improve the workings of the bodily functions you experience on a daily basis.